tembo-io/website/src/content/blog/2024-11-11-extension-ecosystem-summit/index.md

 We’ve collected the slides from all of the presentations in the [extensions-ecosystem-summit repo](https://github.com/tembo-io/tembo-labs/tree/main/extensions-ecosystem-summit).

 We aim to create similar spaces at every PostgreSQL event, where extension developers can meet and invite new contributors.
-If your company would like to collaborate on future events and initiatives, please reach out: community@tembo.io.